sdadas/polish-roberta/README.md

 </tr>
 </table>

+\* L - the number of encoder blocks, H - hidden size, A - the number of attention heads <br/>
-\* Perplexity of the best checkpoint, computed on the validation split
+\** Perplexity of the best checkpoint, computed on the validation split

 #### How to use with Fairseq